-- Value For Money 85% 85%
+Value For Money - 8.5/10

-There’s plenty of tools in the new Hingle arsenal to drool over including a brilliantly re-designed heel and a new split-sole aimed at improving the shoe’s flexibility and maintaining its downturned shape.
+Summary: The Hiangle has everything you would expect from a performance-oriented climbing shoe, except for the eye-watering price tag.
+There are plenty of tools in the new Hingle arsenal to drool over including a brilliantly re-designed heel and a new split sole aimed at improving the shoe’s flexibility and maintaining its downturned shape.

 Five Ten Hiangle Review

 Most of us think we can see through this: we want strength AND technique AND good tools.
-Certainly the novice that shows up with $220 footwear deserves derision—Lichtenstein with a nuclear arsenal.
+Certainly, the novice that shows up with $220 footwear deserves derision—Lichtenstein with a nuclear arsenal.
 Nevertheless, experienced climbers understand that shoes make a difference—not 5.12a instead of 5.10d.
 But not slipping off a dime-size hold; gaining secure purchase with a toe hook on steep terrain; using a good heel to gain advantage on the wall.

-This shoe’s comfort will please climbers because their is no trade off for performance.
+A bouldering and sport route specialist, the Hiangle delivers great gym climbing performance, which is where I’ve mainly used it.
+For outdoor it’s a great single-pitch sport climbing shoe.
+This shoe’s comfort will please climbers because there is no trade-off for performance.
 Don’t get carried away, the Hiangle is no fluffy slipper.
 File it into the intermediate range for how nice it is to your foot.

 Given the shoe’s overhung route and bouldering pedigree, you would expect the toe box to be better than average.
 And it is.
-Toeing onto small holds on steep terrain is a effortless.
-The ample rubber on top—with extended toe rands locking together from both sides—combine with firm grip to keep your toe in place and leave some room for error.
+Toeing onto small holds on steep terrain is effortless.
+The ample rubber on top—with extended toe rands locking together from both sides—combines with a firm grip to keep your toe in place and leave some room for error.
 Hiangles love bouldering, and when I first got them friends would tease me about overdoing the toe hooks and scums.

 The toe has a nice mix of sensitivity, stickiness, and stiffness that works for a range of climbs.

-The snug fitting heel combines with a thinner rubber strip to give the back end a sensitive, responsive feel that I appreciate when bouldering.
+The snug-fitting heel combines with a thinner rubber strip to give the back end a sensitive, responsive feel that I appreciate when bouldering.

 That said, the narrow strip of rubber that begins midsole and continues to top off the back of the heel is a little odd.
-Even within that thin strip there exists a raised portion.
-The goal of this design seems to be for greater precision, even if it provides less friction in certain positions.
-I have to say I’ve never felt it slip position as it appears it could, so I don’t have reservations of the design based on use.
+Even within that thin strip, there exists a raised portion.
+The goal of this design seems to be greater precision, even if it provides less friction in certain positions.
+I have to say I’ve never felt it slip position as it appears it could, so I don’t have reservations about the design based on use.
 The heel rand delivers more Stealth rubber grip, and the inside portion of its rubber is dotted with holes to give even more friction and helps score some style points too.

-The heel cup conforms perfectly to my average size heel.
+The heel cup conforms perfectly to my average-size heel.
 The rear end gives excellent support without being too stiff.
 One portion of the heel, the internal threading, is less comfortable than it should be, but more on that later.